 Markets Crashed All Around The World

-The stock market crash and Great Depression are often described as purely American events, but that’s not true at all.
-The truth is that the world had become highly dependent on the American economy in the wake of World War I, and, when the US went down, other nations did too.
+The stock market crash and Great Depression are often thought of as purely American events, but that’s not the case.
+The truth is that the world had become highly dependent on the American economy in the wake of World War I, and when the US went down, other nations did too.
 Black Tuesday precipitated other stock market crashes around the world in a chain of events that helped plunge most of the globe into economic depression.
 Canada was hit particularly hard, with stock market crashes occurring in Montreal and Toronto shortly after Black Tuesday.